DOCgould/MechoManagement/README.md

 # Official Resource and Project Page for Mechatronics Software team

+>In preparing for battle I have always found that plans are useless, but planning is indispensable.
+-- Dwight D. Eisenhower

 -- -
 ## Purpose
 * Make Turning in Work Simple